Saifa36622/Fun4/README.md

 ```
 ros2 launch example_description fun.launch.py
 ```
-and then use the command
+and then use the command (run the mode that will move base on base frame)

 ```
 ros2 service call /Mode custom_interface/srv/Basic "mode: